-Yesterday I tied at Dette Trout Flies Partridge Days Show at the Catskill Fly Fishing Center and Museum.
+Yesterday was the Dette Trout Flies Partridge Days Show at the Catskill Fly Fishing Center and Museum.

-It’s always a fun show as many of them are, and you get to see “the usual suspects” behind the vise! 😂 Which is awesome because it translates into all of us laughing, Sharing patterns and tying tricks, and talking to many new people coming in the door.
+It’s always a fun show as many of them are, and you get to see “the usual suspects” behind the vise! 😂 Which is awesome because it translates into laughing, Sharing patterns and tying tricks; and talking to many new people coming in the door.

 So the night before my drive up as I packed I thought to myself..
 “What should I tie?
 Maybe I should tie some of my articulated nymphs that have been producing so well?”